jhidding/aoc2021/lit/day06.md

 readInput = readInputParsing "data/day06.txt" csvInts
 ```

-The point of the exercise is that we can have a naive solution:
+The point of the exercise is that we can have a naive solution, which I implement here just for fun:

 ```haskell
 rules :: Int -> [Int]